-Roman Moriceau (1976 – France) lives and works in Paris.
+Roman Moriceau (1976, France) lives and works in Paris.
 He had the following solo exhibitions: Mono no aware at Archiraar Gallery (Brussels), Traumneustartversuch at Naked Soul in Hamburg (Ger), In heaven everything is fine at the Derouillon gallery (Paris), Smog at Kunsthaus Jetesberg (Ger), Corrélation at the Musée des Beaux-Arts d’Angers (Fr), Roman Moriceau at the Maison Martin Margiela of Tokyo (Jp).
 Group exhibitions include: Fluo Noir at BIP 2018 (Be), Forms follows information at the Biennale Internationale Design of Saint-Etienne (Fr), Salon Montrouge (Fr), Courtes joies at Jean-Baptiste Bouvet studio in Berlin (Ger).
-The Museum of Angers published a catalogue of his works.
+The Museum of Angers published a catalog of his works.

 September 21st – September 30th, 2018

-Where: In4Art Project Space, Nieuwe Keizersgracht 54, Amsterdam
+In4Art Project Space, Nieuwe Keizersgracht 54, Amsterdam

 Limited parking is available in the immediate surroundings.
 The nearest guarded parking at Het Muziektheater, parking Waterlooplein in the Valkenburgerstraat 238.